Starship Troopers: 1997 film

+Animated series

+An animated TV series was also released based both on the novel and 1997 film called Roughnecks: Starship Troopers Chronicles, it follows the exploits of the Mobile Infantry squad, "Razak's Roughnecks", during the SICON–Bugs War between a newly united humanity and an extraterrestrial race, known as the "Bugs," also sometimes referred to as Arachnids.
+The show focuses mainly on the Roughnecks' missions, rather than addressing the larger war.
+Paul Verhoeven served as an executive producer.
+The show ran for one season from August 1999 to April 2000.

 Other media

 From October to December 1988, Sunrise and Bandai Visual produced a six-episode Japanese original video animation locally titled Uchū no Senshi with mobile infantry power armor designs by Kazutaka Miyatake, based on Starship Troopers.
 Dark Horse Comics, Mongoose Publishing and Markosia hold the license to produce comic books based on Starship Troopers, written by authors including Warren Ellis, Gordon Rennie and Tony Lee.
 Avalon Hill published Robert Heinlein's Starship Troopers in 1976, a map-and-counter board wargame featuring a number of scenarios as written in the novel.
 In 1998, Mythic Entertainment released Starship Troopers: Battlespace.
 The web-based interactive game, in which players battled each other in overhead space combat, allowed players to assume either Klendathu or Federation roles, was developed alongside the film adaptation.
 Starship Troopers: The Miniatures Game was released by Mongoose Publishing in 2005, a miniature wargame which used material from the novel, film, and animated TV series.
 Spectre Media released Starship Troopers: Invasion Mobile Infantry, a game for PCs, in 2012.
+Offworld Industries developed and published the 2023 game Starship Troopers: Extermination, a cooperative multiplayer FPS available for PC.